 The TPSB statement did not mention the Toronto police report documenting police surveillance of Hislop and Maloney that was leaked to the media last spring.

-“I am disgusted by the surveillance conducted on George and Peter, especially as it was of their political activities and particularly their criticism of the police,” says Douglas Elliot, longtime lawyer for Hislop.
+“I am disgusted by the surveillance conducted on George and Peter, especially as it was of their political activities and particularly their criticism of the police,” says Douglas Elliott, longtime lawyer for Hislop.
 Hislop died in 2005.
 “I thought that kind of behaviour had gone out with McCarthy….
 It was gross abuse of police power.”

 “Public attitudes toward gay activism have shifted entirely,” says Eng.
 “The revelation that Peter had been followed to public events where he advocated for police accountability in relation to their treatment of the gay community is now received as a discredit to the police rather than as support for their cause.”